 From exploiting users’ private information to concerns about fake news, from social media addiction to subtly modifying user behavior, there are many ways for user experiences to cross an ethical line—or at least wade into a moral gray area.
 UX designers are on the frontlines of these concerns.

 The goal of UX designers should be to champion the needs of their users, including their users’ ethical expectations.
 However, in the rush to create products that feature sticky experiences that attract users and make clients happy, ethical considerations can sometimes get lost in the shuffle.
-This is why it’s so important for UX designers to have at least a basic understanding of the things they should consider to make sure the user experiences they design are ethical.
+This is why it’s so important for UX designers to have at least a basic understanding of ethical design.

 In this article, we’ll cover the following topics: